userfrosting/learn/pages/20.upgrading/03.41-to-42/docs.md

 $ php bakery bake
 ```

-### Frontend Assets

-1. Frontend dependencies are now located at `app/assets/bower_components` for Bower and `app/assets/node_modules` for NPM.
-Running `php bakery assets-install` or  `cd build && npm run uf-assetsInstall` will automatically remove dependencies in the old location.
-This does not affect asset resolution.

-2. Frontend dependencies used by UserFrosting are now retrieved from [NPM](https://www.npmjs.com/).
-If you depend on these you may find certain files have shifted around, verifying references are correct is recommended.
-UserFrosting can help in this endevour, as missing resources referenced using the locator infrustructure will produce a server error.

-3. Dependency conflicts between individual sprinkles for `bower.json` may now occur.
-If this occurs you'll need to update the [semver](https://semver.org/) range to resolve or force a specific version using the `resolutions` attribute.

-4. Bower has been deprecated since 2017, and with NPM support landing in UserFrosting it is now deprecated here as well.
-In the future support will be removed so migrating to `package.json` if possible is recommended.
-To facilitate an easier transition and accomadate the complexities assocaited with the node module resolution logic that permits duplicate indirect dependencies, compatible main entrypoints will be run through [Browserify](https://www.npmjs.com/package/browserify) to resolve `require` imports.

 ### Migrating your Sprinkles

+#### Frontend Assets

+Since Bower is now deprecated, it is recommended to migrate your sprinkle third party frontend dependencies to [**Yarn**](https://yarnpkg.com/).
+This can be accomplished by renaming your sprinkle `bower.json` file to Yarn's `package.json`.

+Some package can be named differently between Bower and Yarn.
+For example, the **Bootstrap 3 Typeahead** package is named `bootstrap3-typeahead` in Bower, but `bootstrap-3-typeahead` in Yarn.
+Refer to [**Yarn**](https://yarnpkg.com/) website to see if your sprinkle third party dependencies need updating.

 #### Migrations

-1. Migrations should be updated to extends `UserFrosting\Sprinkle\Core\Database\Migration` instead of `UserFrosting\System\Bakery\Migration`.
+Migrations should be updated to extends `UserFrosting\Sprinkle\Core\Database\Migration` instead of `UserFrosting\System\Bakery\Migration`.
+Migration that have already been run don't need to be run again.

-2. Any migrations using the `io` property to interact with the user through the command line needs to be updated.
+Any migrations using the `io` property to interact with the user through the command line needs to be updated.
 Since migrations can now be run outside of the CLI, migrations can't make use of the `io` anymore.
-Any task requiring user input should be moved to a [custom Bakery command](/cli/custom-commands).
+Any task requiring user input should be moved to a [custom Bakery command](/cli/custom-commands) or seed.

 #### Seeds